wangweiying303/generating-human-movements-across-regions/README.md

 # generating-human-movements-across-regions
-Some codes used to generate human movements with numpy.
+Here are some codes used to generate human movements with numpy.
 It is quite fast.

 Data required: population and centroid of each administrative region.